-The following provides the Respondent with background for the overall project and effort.
-This may help Respondent develop a responsive proposal that integrates with the other components of the project.
+The following provides the Consultant with background for the overall project and effort.
+This may help the Consultant develop a responsive proposal that integrates with the other components of the project.
 Additional information may be viewed with the grant proposal Scope of Work (SOW) and Schedule.